Ersatz-xD/ml-supervised/README.md

 This repository lets you **see and experiment with machine learning algorithms in action**:

-* **From Scratch Implementations** show the step-by-step computations behind linear and logistic regression.
+* **From Scratch Implementations** (linear & logistic regression) show the computations behind training.
 * **scikit-learn Implementations** demonstrate how these models are used in real-world workflows.
+* **Tree & Ensemble Models** highlight practical ML approaches for classification.
-* Compare **metrics and visualizations** to understand the strengths and limitations of each approach.
+* Compare **metrics and visualizations** to understand the strengths and limitations of each method.
-* Learn how **gradient descent, cost functions, and predictions** work in practice.
+* Learn how **gradient descent, cost functions, predictions, and feature importance** work in practice.

 ---